 Anglo-Indian Teakwood Revolving BookcaseLate 19th century

-A British colonial revolving, open bookcase in teakwood with a serpentine shaped top.
-It features three square bookshelves each divided in four smaller compartments.
-At the outside on each side a star shaped splat.
-The bookcase revolves on a quarto-form base resting on four small bun feet.
+A British colonial revolving, open bookcase in teakwood.
+It features two square book-shelves each divided in four smaller compartments.
+At the outside on each side four carved vertical splats.
+The bookcase revolves on a base resting on four brass castors.

 The patent for the revolving bookcase, a way of storing books and saving wall space, was taken out by Benjamin Crosby in 1808.
 This type of British rectangular bookcases was particularly popular in the Edwardian period.

 H: 110 cm W: 65 cm D: 65 cm

 H: 43” W: 25 ½ D: 25 ½